-iBBA students may apply to switch to the BBA program at the end of Year 1 by submitting an iBBA to BBA Transfer form through the Undergraduate Administrative Forms Database.
+iBBA students may apply to switch to the BBA program at the end of Year 1 by submitting an iBBA to BBA Transfer form to Student & Enrolment Services (W263K).
+Applications must be submitted by May 15, 2018.

-To apply to switch from the iBBA to BBA program, students must complete and submit an application form available online via the Undergraduate Administrative Forms database.
-Applications must be submitted by May 30.
 Students will be notified by the end of July if their application is approved.
 Because of its integrated course structure, the BBA program does not permit entrance later than the beginning of Year 2.
-To review full eligibility parameters, view the application form.
 Under no circumstances may students switch from the BBA to the iBBA program.